mikerochip/addressables-training-manual/README.md

 **Remote System Files**: These are what enable the Addressables runtime to load OTA content.
 These are pretty much just catalog files, and catalog files are what tell the Addressables runtime where remote artifacts are located.
 When you initialize Addressables at runtime, you need to tell it to update its content catalog with a remote content catalog (which is deployed just like any other remote artifacts), and by doing that, you enable the Addressables runtime to find where the remote bundles are.
 You can generate a remote content catalog by checking a box in the AddressableAssetSettings inspector.

-**Asset Bundles**: For the most part, Unity can only load assets at arbitrary paths if they are packaged into Asset Bundles.
-That's why Addressables outputs these.
+**Asset Bundles**: Unity can only load runtime assets at arbitrary paths if they are packaged into Asset Bundles.
+That's why Addressables outputs these. (`StreamingAssets` is a noteable exception but beyond the scope of this section.)

 Things to remember: